Last Updated on March 22, 2021 by Julia Wilson

 All cats require an annual veterinary visit to check to ensure they are in good health.
 Vaccinations may be every 1-3 years depending on local laws, risk factors and the veterinarian’s recommendations.

-Treat for fleas and worms on a regular basis, this includes indoor cats who can still catch parasites.
+Treat cats for fleas and worms regularly, this includes indoor cats who can still catch parasites.

 Dental care is important to prevent gum disease.
 Clean the teeth with a pet toothbrush and toothpaste.